 What are premature ventricular contractions (PVCs)?

-PVCs that happen only once in a while are common in people of all ages, but they are a little more common in older people.
-They often happen in people without any heart disease.
-However, PVCs are somewhat more common in people with some kind of heart disease.
+PVCs that happen only once in a while are common in people of all ages, but they are a more common in older people.
+PVCs can happen in people without any heart disease, but they are more common in people with some kind of heart disease.
 PVCs rarely cause problems unless they occur again and again over a long period of time.
 In such cases they can lead to a PVC-induced cardiomyopathy, or a weakening of the heart muscle from too many PVCs.
 Most often, this can go away once the PVCs are treated.

 What causes PVCs?